Osaka Metro: Fares

 Osaka Metro charges five types of fares for single rides, based on the distance traveled in each journey.
 Some discount fares exist.

 Incidents

-On April 8, 1970, a gas explosion occurred during the construction of the Tanimachi Line at Tenjimbashisuji Rokuchōme Station, killing 79 people and injuring 420.
-The gas leaked out from a detached joint and filled the tunnel and exploded, creating a fire column over 10 m tall and destroying 495 houses and buildings.
+On April 8, 1970, a gas explosion occurred during an expansion of the Tanimachi Line at Tenjimbashisuji Rokuchōme Station, killing 79 people and injuring 420.
+The gas leaked out from a detached joint and filled the tunnel and exploded when a service vehicle's engine sparked over leaking gas, creating a fire column over 10 m tall that burned around 30 buildings and damaged or destroyed a total of 495 buildings.